DKS INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Dick's Sporting Goods, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Dick's Sporting Goods, Inc. ("Dick's Sporting Goods" or "the Company") (NYSE: DKS) and certain of its officers.
+NEW YORK, Feb.
+27, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Dick's Sporting Goods, Inc. ("Dick's Sporting Goods" or "the Company") (NYSE: DKS) and certain of its officers.

 Class Definition: